wp-plugins/mammoth-docx-converter/readme.txt

 make sure that it's selected by taking a look at the "Screen Options" for adding a post.

 == Changelog ==

+= 0.1.13 =

+* Update mammoth.js to 0.3.14.
+Includes support for endnotes.

+= 0.1.12 =

+* Fix preview rendering on Chrome.

+* Update mammoth.js to 0.3.12.

 = 0.1.11 =